Skip to main content

 The graduate project in the MA CCT allows students to demonstrate their ability to solve a complex problem or tackle a multi-faceted issue using research and methods gained in the program.
 Students design their own unique projects under the guidance of a primary graduate project advisor.

-Here are just two examples of successful graduate projects submitted this spring, 2019:
+Here are just two examples of successful graduate projects:

 Using Watershed Boundaries to Map Increased Incidence Rate of Parkinson’s Disease in Nebraska